See what it's like to study art at Washburn!

 Bobby Tso, Professor

-Paint a watercolor to take home.
+Paint a watercolor landscape to take home.
 Use wet-on-wet techniques to paint a 7.5”x11” watercolor landscape.

 Ye Wang, Professor